codingguru101/ProgressiveDentalDemo/README.md

 # ProgressiveDentalDemo

-Simple Mock Up Assesment done for progressive dental using wordpress and elementor on the front end.
+Simple Mock Up Assesment done for Progressive Dental Marketing Company in Clearwater FL, using Wordpress and Elementor on the front end.